-Meanwhile, Food Forward has focused on recovering fresh produce, collecting over 23.1 million pounds of fruits and vegetables in 2024 and amassing a total of 87.2 million pounds since its inception.
+Meanwhile, Food Forward has focused on recovering fresh produce with 90 million tons recovered in 2024 alone.
 These efforts not only combat food insecurity by redirecting surplus food to communities in need but also significantly reduce methane emissions from organic waste in landfills, aligning with broader climate goals.
 LAFPC hosts the Food Recovery Alliance with 133 members actively working on solutions to divert edible foods from landfills better and build out a comprehensive food recovery action plan.
 Direct sales from farms, such as those at farmers' markets, have also experienced fluctuations, with a notable decrease in the value of direct sales in the LA Foodshed from \$218 million in 2020 to \$160 million in 2024.
 However, the rise in women-operated and minority-operated farms, which reached over 10,000 and 4,800 farms, respectively, in 2024, reflects a more inclusive approach to food production and distribution.
 These operations are increasingly focused on connecting directly with consumers, helping build a more resilient local food system that supports sustainable agriculture and equitable food access.
 Farmers' markets are playing an essential role in this, with more accepting EBT payments and making healthy, locally grown food more accessible to underserved communities.